Supported by

-Anchoring sustainability in corporate culture: an expert interview with Professor Dr. Judith Walls
+Anchoring sustainability in corporate culture: expert interview with Professor Dr. Judith Walls

 Sustainability has moved to the top of the global agenda.
+The associated training and further education has not yet been available.
 Most countries, including Switzerland, and companies have committed to international agreements and standards1.
 But commitments and setting ambitious targets are not enough to successfully move toward 2030, net zero, and a sustainable economy.
-Companies must integrate sustainability into their corporate strategy and culture and train and develop employees accordingly.
-Business Sustainability Today talks to Judith Walls, professor and chair of sustainability management at the University of St. Gallen, about sustainability training2, its importance, best practices and how to embed sustainability at different levels of the company.
+Companies must integrate sustainability into their corporate strategy and culture and train their employees accordingly.

 Business Sustainability Today: